google/starlark-go/doc/spec.md

 We identify places where their behaviors differ, and an [appendix](#dialect-differences) provides a summary of those differences.
-We plan to converge both implementations on a single specification in early 2018.
+We plan to converge both implementations on a single specification.

 This document is maintained by Alan Donovan <adonovan@google.com>.
 It was influenced by the Python specification,